Bridging factor and sparse models: Introduction

-Fifth, we contribute to the LASSO literature.
+Fourth, we contribute to the LASSO literature.
 LASSO can not be model selection consistent for highly correlated variables.
-Through the decomposition of covariates into factors and idiosyncratic components, namely the idea of lifting, we decorrelate the variables and make the model selection condition much easier to hold; see, for example, \citep{jFyKkW2020}.
-We show consistency of the estimates based on residuals of the previous steps.
-Our results are derived under restrictions on the population covariance matrix of the data and not on the estimated one, as it is usual in many papers.
-See, for example, \citet{vandegeer2009}.
-Furthermore, we derive our results under much mild conditions that the ones considered in \citep{jFyKkW2020}.
+By decomposing covariates into factors and idiosyncratic components, namely the idea of lifting, we decorrelate the variables and make the model selection condition much easier to hold; see, for example, \cite{jFyKkW2020}.
+We show the consistency of the estimates based on the residuals of the previous steps.
+Our results are derived under restrictions on the population covariance matrix of the data and not on the estimated one, as is usual in many papers.
+See, for example, \cite{vandegeer2009}.
+Furthermore, we derive our results under much mild conditions than the ones considered in \cite{jFyKkW2020}.